-The page properties ( ) dialog allows you to edit all of a page's settings.
-This uses the same screens, with the same options, as we saw on the internal site in the prior chapter.
+The page properties () dialog allows you to edit all of a page's settings.
+We'll walk through each in detail.
+If you created your pages using the internal site method above, the following page properties screens might look familiar.